Mental Health Awareness Month

 • Reach out to someone who may be struggling

-• Offer prayers for individuals navigating mental health issues.
+• Pray for individuals and families navigating mental health issues

 We all can do something to help someone impacted by mental illness; no one should ever be alone in the struggle. #mentalhealthawarenessmonth Share on X